Summer Camp with Harbor Discoveries through the New England Aquarium is your gateway to ocean fun and learning this summer!

 - Though we are not a swimming camp, we do engage in numerous activities near or in shallow waterfront settings.
 Consequently, a number of our instructors are certified lifeguards.

 - Several Junior Counselors (JCs) help keep camp running smoothly and energetically.
 Many JCs were previously Harbor Discoveries campers.
 The “cool” factor ascribed to these high schoolers helps them mentor campers effectively and they provide a well-rounded and dynamic instructor team.
 JCs undergo extensive and ongoing training in marine science and professionalism as part of the Teen Programs at the New England Aquarium.

 - All Harbor Discoveries personnel have undergone background checks (CORI and SORI) in accordance with all applicable laws.

 Harbor Discoveries is a day camp operating Monday through Friday from 9 a.m. through 5 p.m.
 Early drop-off, starting at 8 a.m., is available.

 Harbor Discoveries is a unique summer learning opportunity, combining the best of the camp setting with the expertise and dedication of the New England Aquarium, a leader in exploration and marine conservation.
 Some of the highlights of why Harbor Discoveries is a great option:

 - Quality Staff.
-On top of holding and pursuing degrees in education, marine science, or a related field, our adult instructors engage in three weeks of staff training to ensure we can provide the highest quality experience for your child!
+On top of holding and pursuing degrees in education, marine science, or a related field, our adult instructors engage in two weeks of staff training to ensure we can provide the highest quality experience for your child!
 Plus, the Camp Leadership Team has a combined 35 years of experience managing top-notch camp programming!